 It is claimed to be the most advanced form of creatine available and is supposed to absorb better than other forms.

 The pitch is that instead of taking five to ten grams per day, it is only necessary to consume one to two grams.

 However, the reality is that creatine HCl is simply turned into a regular creatine molecule by stomach acid.
 Many bodybuilders and athletes have used it without any substantial gains compared to the other, more effective forms.

-With no clear strength or muscle building advantage – There is no edge to using creatine HCl over our pick for the best form of creatine.
+With no clear strength or muscle building advantage, there is no edge to using creatine HCl over other forms of creatine.

 The reality is that creatine ethyl ester is not only less effective than creatine monohydrate, but is actually no better than gains from the infamous placebo effect.

-Liquid creatine is simply a creatine that has been suspended in liquid.
-It has been shown to be ineffective because over time, being suspended in a liquid causes it to convert to creatinine, which, as we know, is useless for those seeking real results.
+Liquid creatine is simply creatine that has been suspended in a liquid.
+It has been shown to be ineffective because over time, being suspended in a liquid causes it to convert to creatinine.
+As we’ve previously explained, creatinine is useless for those seeking real results.

-Simply put: Creatine Monohydrate will give you the best results, as proven by science.
+Simply put: creatine monohydrate will give you the best results, as proven by science.best creatine, creatine